AnshhSingh/Melody-bot/README.md

 # Melody-bot
-**THIS IS NOT THE FULL SOURCE CODE THIS REPOSITORY WILL BE UPDATED SOON** Source code of a discord bot which is no more hosted by me makesure to configure the bot using `commands\settingsprefix.json` and `rewrite\config` **Starting the bot**
+**THIS IS NOT THE FULL SOURCE CODE THIS REPOSITORY WILL BE UPDATED SOON**

+makesure to configure the bot using `commands\settingsprefix.json` and `rewrite\config` **Starting the bot**
 ```npm install```